 "On the train, it was always packed," Zhou recalls.
 "Everybody was standing and holding some kind of instant noodles, so it was very smelly."

-But China's transportation system has developed significantly since Zhou's childhood, and the country has been preparing for this year's Chunyun travel rush with the launch of 10 new railways at the end of last year and a plan to increase flights by 10 percent over last year, according to XinhuaNet.
+But China's transportation system has developed significantly since Zhou's childhood, and the country has been preparing for this year's Chunyun travel rush with the launch of 10 new railways at the end of 2018 and a plan to increase flights by 10 percent in 2018, too, according to XinhuaNet.
 The Spring Festival rush also offers China the opportunity to display its technological savvy with ultra-modern travel features like bullet trains, train tickets purchased by the swipe of a smartphone, airport and railway robots, and security via facial recognition.

 And while the tradition of bringing gifts home has remained, it has taken a modern turn, too.
 Some travelers are foregoing the in-hand approach and shipping gifts and taking advantage of e-commerce platforms like Taobao.

 "Now I don't want to bring many things other than a backpack back home," says Xiao Han, who is traveling from Beijing to Laiwu, Shandong province for the Chinese New Year.
 "I send my gifts through China's fast mailing services."

 Wherever you are and however you get there, be sure to celebrate the Year of the Rat.

 Last editorial update on Jan 15, 2020 04:52:37 pm.